EthanSLin/Comfort-Food-Bias-Analysis/README.md

 | --- |:--- |
 | 'name' | Recipe name |
 | 'id' | Recipe ID |
+| 'ingredients' | List of all ingredients used in the recipe, sorted by proportions
 | 'nutrition' | Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value” |
 | 'n_steps' | Number of steps in recipe |